obieuan/twitchBotAI/README.md

 # ObiAI

-ObiAI a Python script to integrate your own bot to Twitch powered by ChatGPT and Twitchio libraries
+ObiAI a Python based script to integrate your own bot to Twitch, bot is powered by ChatGPT and Twitchio libraries

 ## Installation